pschaus/book_lepl1402/source/part3.rst

 The Merge sort is a divide and conquer algorithm.
 It breaks the array into two subarrays, sort them, and then merges these sorted subarrays to produce a final sorted array.
-All the operations and the data-flow of execution is best undersood with a small visual example.
+All the operations and the data-flow of execution is best understood with a small visual example.

 .. figure:: _static/images/merge_sort_complexity.png